Kambala School: Boarding

-Boarding students from Year 7 to Year 9 live in Tivoli, the home of the original Tivoli estate, of which the School was once a part.
-Frequented by the colonial artist Conrad Martens during the 1840s, extensively renovated by architect John Horbury Hunt in the 1880s, Tivoli features modern dormitory-style living amenities.

-Boarders in Years 10 to 12 reside in Fernbank.
-Opened in 1997, Fernbank provides students with more independent living, social privileges and greater privacy for study.
+Boarding students reside in Fernbank Boarding House next to the school grounds.
+Overlooking the iconic and picturesque Sydney Harbour, Kambala’s Boarding provides a nurturing and supportive Boarding experience for approximately 50 girls, where they encourage each other and foster deep and lasting friendships.

 House system

 The House system was introduced at Kambala in 1928.
-Each student from Years 3 to 12 is allocated to one of the four houses; Gurney, Hawthorne, Roseby or Wentworth.
+Each student from Years 3 to 12 is allocated to one of the four houses; Gurney, Hawthorne, Roseby and Wentworth.
 There are several interhouse competitions throughout the year in which Houses can earn points towards the Angus Cup at the end of the year.
 Each House is led by two House Captains.
 Tutor groups are formed according to Houses.

 Notable alumnae

 Ex-students of Kambala are known as Old Girls and may elect to join the Kambala Old Girls' Union (KOGU).
 Some notable Kambala Old Girls include: